aws-solutions-library-samples/guidance-for-datalake-with-sap-and-non-sap-data-on-aws/README.md

 This Guidance demonstrates how to combine and consolidate SAP and non-SAP data from disparate sources using AWS Datalakes and Machine Learning services allowing customers to unlock hidden business insights.

+You can find details about the architecture in the [Architecture Overview page](ArchitectureOverview.md)

 ## Table of Contents